micro-rust/si4p/README.md

 cargo install defmthost --features tui
 ```

+Please consider that GUI applications are heavy and pull a lot of dependencies.
+This application may take a while to compile.
+I ask for your patience.
+In the future I plan to distribute precompiled binaries for common platforms (Linux, Windows).

 ## GUI - Getting started

 ![Default GUI](/res/DemoDEFMThost.png "Default GUI Example")

 To get started with the GUI, select the ELF file containing the `defmt` data.
 This will open an OS native dialog to select the file.

 To select which USB device to use, select it using the dropdown on the right of the screen.
-These dropdowns allow the selection of a specific configuration, interface and enpoint, although only IN Bulk endpoints in CDC ACM interfaces are currently allowed.
+These dropdowns allow the selection of a specific configuration, interface and enpoint, although only Input Bulk endpoints in CDC ACM interfaces are currently allowed (this is to allow compatibility with UART - USB bridges like FT232, CS2120, etc...).

 ![Selection Dropdown](/res/SelectionDropdown.png "Selection Dropdown")